gstark/talk-algorithms/algorithms.md

     1. Assume the array is sorted

     2. Go through each pair of elements
-       - If the first is larger than the second
+       - If the first of the pair is larger than the second of the pair
          - Swap the two elements
          - Remember that the array isn't sorted